heghiw/clientse/README.md

-# Workly DB Documentation
+# DB Documentation

 ## Overview

-This document describes the schema of the recruiting and invoicing database used in the **Workly** system, hosted on Google Cloud SQL (MySQL).
+This document describes the schema of the recruiting and invoicing database used in the **SOMECOMP** system, hosted on Google Cloud SQL (MySQL).
 It supports:

 - Candidate records and their desired job positions
 - Company records and associated candidate assignments